swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 #### Implicit struct/enum conformance to `Sendable`

 Many structs and enums satisfy the requirements of `Sendable`, and having to explicitly write out "`: Sendable`" for every such type can feel like boilerplate.
-For non-public structs and enums, and for frozen public structs and enums, the `Sendable` conformance is implicitly provided when conformance checking (described in the previous section) succeeds:
+For non-public structs and enums that are also not `@usableFromInline`, and for frozen public structs and enums, the `Sendable` conformance is implicitly provided when conformance checking (described in the previous section) succeeds:

 ```swift
 struct MyPerson2 { // Implicitly conforms to Sendable!